xXanth0s/Math2Notion/README.md

 ## Build

-To make a new build, execute the following command:
+To make a new build, execute the following command in the `src` directory:

 ```bash
 pyinstaller --onefile main.py